Please Enable JavaScript in your Browser to Visit this Site.

 By Rehne Burge

 We love our essential oils.
 However, many, if not most, have components within them that can irritate, even burn, your skin.
-Simply put, although therapeutically valuable, essential oils are irritants on the skin.
+Simply put, although therapeutically valuable, essential oils can be irritants on the skin.
 Carrier oils, also referred to as lipid or fatty oils, are used in conjunction with essential oils in Aromatherapy.
 They are blended with the essential oils to a safe topical level to protect the skin.
 The percentage of blending is based on the safety guidelines of each essential oil.

-Carrier oils are also ingestible and often used in cooking and food preparation.
-An example is olive oil.
-They do not have the safety concerns that come with essential oils.
-They are non-volatile, the opposite of essential oils.
+Carrier oils are non-volatile, the opposite of essential oils.
 A volatile organic compound (VOC) is defined by the EPA as “any compound of carbon” and includes essential oils.
 Although few essential oils constituents have been implemented, long term exposure to moderate mixtures of terpenes entails possible health risks.
 (1)

 Many carriers have remarkable therapeutic properties externally and internally.
 Not only do they keep our skin safe when using essential oils, they also enhance the therapeutic effect of essential oils on the skin.